yash-sharma1/docs-site/docs/trading-spec.md

 Tick size and lot size can be queried from DEX API, and they would be reviewed and changed by DEX match engine automatically according to the trading price every UTC mid-night.
-Once the tick size or/and lot size is changed, new orders must stick to the new vaules while the existing orders on the order book can still be traded.
+Once the tick size or/and lot size is changed, new orders must stick to the new values while the existing orders on the order book can still be traded.

 ## Fees